DaniilZotin/JuniorInTheRaven/README.md

 ## Introduction
 Hello, my name is Daniil, I really want to work in your company as a developer, I specializing in Java and Java EE design and development for one year, have experience in creating new projects and supporting existing ones.
-I know that the competition is very strong, so I am making maximum efforts.

-### VinWolves the best )

 ## About the project